elliehachemjob/Spotify-Artist-Search/README.md

 ## How to use the Program

 1. Simply Search for your Artist.
-2. Supply the optional props to the component if needed .
+2. Supply the optional props to the component if needed.

 ## Features

 - Search Panel
   - Search your favorite Artist
-  - Followers of artist will be shown
+  - Followers of the artist will be shown
-  - Rating of artist will be shown
+  - Rating of the artist will be shown
-- Albums Detailed Once searched for your artist and clicked on his cards you can see the following data:
+- Albums Detailed Once search for your artist and click on his cards you can see the following data:
  - His Album Names
- - Preiview Albums
+ - Preview Albums

-  - See the albums related to your favourite Artist
+  - See the albums related to your favorite Artist
-  - Other Artists Involded
+  - Other Artists Involved
   - Release Date
   - Number of Tracks

   ## Future Features

-- More Control in term of searching/filtering
+- More Control in terms of searching/filtering
 - Bug Fixes

 ## Dependencies